-- Alcohol use may take place in the privacy of a residence hall room with the door closed. - Alcohol use may take place with others of legal age only and in groups that comply with the room/suite capacity requirements (drinking in a suite lounge is only acceptable if everyone present in that suite lounge is 21 years old or older). - No minors may be present. - Alcohol use may not take place in a first-year residence hall, sorority chapter house, or any other restricted housing area prohibiting the use of alcohol, even if the student is of legal drinking age. - Alcohol may not take place in public areas, unless they have been approved through the campus event regulations (i.e. Homecoming tailgating). - Beer, wine, and individually packaged malt beverages (e.g., wine coolers) are permitted when in their original containers (bottles or cans).
-Alcohol other than beer, wine, or individually packaged malt beverages (e.g. wine coolers) is not permitted.
-This includes hard alcohol (vodka, rum, etc.), even if the student is of age.
-Malt beverages that contain over 5% alcohol are not allowed (i.e. Four Loko, etc.). - Containers/packages must be closed when being transported into buildings. - Behavior must be respectful, civil, consistent with C-SC policies, and generally above reproach.
+- Alcohol use may take place in the privacy of a residence hall room with the door closed. - Alcohol use may take place with others of legal age only and in groups that comply with the room/suite capacity requirements (drinking in a suite lounge is only acceptable if everyone present in that suite lounge is 21 years old or older). - No minors may be present. - Alcohol use may not take place in a first-year residence hall, sorority chapter house, or any other restricted housing area prohibiting the use of alcohol, even if the student is of legal drinking age. - Alcohol may not take place in public areas, unless they have been approved through the campus event regulations (i.e. Homecoming tailgating). - Alcohol 15% and under is permissible when in its original container (bottles or cans).
+Common source containers (e.g. kegs, beer balls, etc.) are not permitted. - Containers/packages must be closed when being transported into buildings. - Behavior must be respectful, civil, consistent with C-SC policies, and generally above reproach.